dovetail-genomics/HiChiP/docs/source/fastq_to_bam.rst

 Alignment
 +++++++++

-Now that you have a genome file, index file and a reference fasta file you are all set to align your HiChiP library to the reference.
+Now that you have a genome file, index file and a reference fasta file you are all set to align your HiChIP library to the reference.
 Please note the specific settings that are needed to map mates independently and for optimal results with our proximity library reads.

 .. csv-table::